-It is intended for 100 Base-T networks but is also compatible with 10 Base-T networks, allowing customers to benefit from greater Ethernet speeds without totally upgrading their network equipment.
+It is designed for 100 Base-T networks and is also compatible with 10 Base-T networks, allowing users to benefit from faster Ethernet speeds without the need to completely upgrade their network systems.

-Fast Ethernet devices can run over unshielded twisted pair (UTP) cables such as category 5 and higher rated connections, allowing for longer optical fiber transmission.
-It also supports full-duplex and half-duplex communication modes.
+Fast Ethernet devices can operate on unshielded twisted pair (UTP) cables, such as category 5 and higher rated cables, so the transmission of the optical fiber can be longer.
+It also supports both full-duplex and half-duplex modes.

 What is Gigabit Ethernet?

-Gigabit Ethernet is a newer version of the local area network (LAN) transmission standard.
-It is first introduced in 1999 as IEEE 802.3ab and later as IEEE 802.3ah.
-The IEEE 802.3ab standard defines Gigabit Ethernet’s applicability to 1000 Base-T networks and facilitates the use of existing UTP cabling.
+Gigabit Ethernet is another version of local area network (LAN) transmission standard, and it is also the latest one, initiated in 1999 as IEEE 802.3ab and in 2004 as IEEE 802.3ah.
+The standard IEEE 802.3ab defines the applicability of Gigabit Ethernet to 1000 Base-T networks and allows the use of existing UTP cabling.

-Gigabit Ethernet has a maximum speed of 1000 Mbps, which is ten times faster than Fast Ethernet.
-It can handle increasingly complicated network demands, such as connecting several bandwidth-intensive devices and broadband Internet connections for video streaming.
+Gigabit Ethernet supports the speed of 1000 Mbps, and this is ten times faster than Fast Ethernet.
+Gigabit Ethernet can meet increasingly complex network requirements, such as connecting multiple bandwidth-intensive devices and broadband Internet connections for video streaming.

-Gigabit Ethernet devices can deliver data packets substantially quicker than Fast Ethernet devices.
-Fast Ethernet switches have a data transmission rate of 10 megabits per second.
-While Gigabit Ethernet switches send data packets at the comparatively fast rate of one gigabit per second.
+Gigabit Ethernet devices can transmit data packets at a much faster rate than Fast Ethernet.
+Fast Ethernet switches can transmit data packets at a rate of 10 megabits per second.
+Gigabit Ethernet switches transmit data packets at a relatively high speed of one gigabit per second.

 Difference between Fast Ethernet and Gigabit Ethernet